Benefits of Vitamin E During PregnancyPublished:

 This prenatal is formulated by an OBGYN & Registered Dietitian, containing all the nutrients needed during and after pregnancy.
 Each small and easy-to-swallow pill is packed with 22 key natural nutrients to provide nutritional support for you and your breastfeeding newborn.
 It contains calcium, iron, folate, vitamins A, E, C, D, and B complex, iron, choline, DHA, magnesium, iodine, selenium, and zinc.

 The vegetarian formula is free of artificial colors and flavors, chemicals, preservatives, non-GMO, non-dairy, soy-free, and is gluten-free.
-Each of the capsules contains Vitamin D, B-12, Selenium, Zinc, DHA, and Iron to help give you energy to take care of your first child.
+Each of their capsules contains B6, Organic Ginger, and Peppermint Powder, which can help alleviate morning sickness and nausea.

 Adding to that, it is a women-owned company.
 Who better than a female would understand pregnancy!

 Please check out our Benefits of Feed Mom & Me Complete Prenatal with DHA Multivitamin Blog for more information on prenatal vitamins.